SilkRose/Pony/src/stories/diary-duet/diary-duet-meta.md

 - Over time Anon becomes equated with Equestria.
 - Anon and Pinkie become friends and by the end have feelings for each other.
 - Typical diary entries are one big paragraph but I want to make it more readable.
+- Anon and Pinkie have different dynamics, Anon's entries are more detail oriented, Pinkie's entries are more sporadic and emotional.
+- Anon has trouble sleeping the first night, meets spike while walking the halls, they bond.

 ### Flow